bbbradsmith/usbcopynesblue/trunk/bin/readme.txt

 Changes:

+v5.0.4 - ?????
+ - Glider cart now usable as an NSF cart.
+ - Parallel port support added. (there may still be bugs with that.)
+ - Mapper.dat format updated.
+(Now easier to add a plugin.)

+v5.0.3 - 4/30/2013
+ - Fixed bugs with Glider flasher
+ - Created RET-CUFROM plugin (dumps Glider)

+v5.0.2 - 4/29/2013
+ - Lots of bug fixes
+ - Added NES 2.0 support
+ - Updated U5ROM plugin to handle carts that do more than oversized UxROM, like flash saving, etc...
+(Mapper 30
+ - Added UNROM-512 flasher unde RAM-Cart
+ - Created NSF log player (created with NSFPlay)

 v5.0.1 - 5/10/2013
  - NSF player now works with common RAM carts.
 (Cancel RAM cart plugin dialog for old NSF cart behaviour.)